oktadev/okta-blog/_source/_posts/2020-11-20-spring-data-jpa.md

 You should see your list of dinosaurs. 🦖

-## Learn More about Spring Data and Spring Boot
+## Learn More About Spring Data and Spring Boot

 In this tutorial, you took a look at Spring Data in general and saw how it is an umbrella project.
 It encompasses a huge range of technologies that are designed to make persisting and manipulating data easy across widely divergent technologies without sacrificing technical flexibility.